jonathanmichel/twstr-rdv/README.md

-# Twistair rendezvous notifications with Pushover
+# Twist'air rendezvous notifications with Pushover

-[twstr-rdv](https://github.com/jonathanmichel/twstr-rdv) is a Python script that parses the [Twistair](https://twistair.ch/ecole-parapente/62-rendez-vous) website page that indicates rendezvous for flying.
+[twstr-rdv](https://github.com/jonathanmichel/twstr-rdv) is a Python script that parses the [Twist'air](https://twistair.ch/ecole-parapente/62-rendez-vous) website page that indicates rendezvous for flying.
 If a new rendezvous is published, a notification is sent through [Pushover](https://pushover.net/).

 ![image](https://user-images.githubusercontent.com/24658882/164752869-ad16abd5-ff8c-4f15-8fac-2f19d7ac300c.png)